For a few weeks in March there was a new app that everyone was talking about: Meerkat.

 1. Livestream Launches

 The product launch that was livetweeted can now be livestreamed, and for brands who spend a lot on preparing and hosting launch events this is going to pay off.
 The celebrity who is paid a small fortune to appear at the event is so much more effective as even a temporary spokesperson when the world gets to see them in person rather than just in 140 character bursts.
-Twitter will remain important for outreach, but brands don’t won’t be limited to text or have any need to spend big for a live online event.
+Twitter will remain important for outreach, but brands won’t be limited to text or have any need to spend big for live virtual events.

 2. Behind the Scenes